jiangtaoxie/fast-MPN-COV/README.md

 ## Introduction

-This repository contains the source code and models trained on ImageNet 2012 dataset for the following paper:
+This repository contains the source code under PyTorch framework and models trained on ImageNet 2012 dataset for the following paper:

          @InProceedings{Li_2018_CVPR,
                author = {Li, Peihua and Xie, Jiangtao and Wang, Qilong and Gao, Zilin},